CXGPLAYS/SPLITGATE-AR-MapLoader/README.md

 A desktop tool for managing custom **Splitgate: Arena Reloaded** maps — import community-made maps into your local CloudSave folder so they show up in-game, browse and manage the maps you already have, and launch the game, all from one window.

+> [!NOTE]
+> **This tool was developed with the assistance of Artificial Intelligence (AI).**
+> AI was used to help with parts of the development process, including programming assistance, troubleshooting, suggestions, and/or improvements.
+The final tool, its implementation, and any modifications were reviewed and put together by me.

 ---

 ## Features

 ### Import Map
-Drop a map folder in (containing a `World.cf1047` file and a cover `.jpg`) and the loader packages it up and registers it in your game's manifest.
+Drop a map .bin or folder in (containing a `World.cf1047` file and a cover `.jpg`) and the loader packages it up and registers it in your game's manifest.

-- **Drag-and-drop** — drag a map folder straight from File Explorer onto the window.
+- **Drag-and-drop** — drag a map .bin or folder straight from File Explorer onto the window.
 Drop **one** folder and it fills in the form for you to review, exactly like Browse Folder... does.
-Drop **two or more** folders at once and it imports all of them automatically, no button press needed — name/author for each are pulled from that folder's `README.md` or author file, falling back to the folder name and your last-used author.
+Drop **two or more** folders at once and it imports all of them automatically, no button press needed — name/author for each are pulled from that folder's `.md`, falling back to the folder name.
 Locked until your OwnerId is established (see below).
-- **Folder auto-detect** — point it at a folder and it finds the `.cf1047`, the cover image, and an optional `README.md` automatically.
-If your `README.md` follows the format:
+- **Folder auto-detect** — point it at a folder and it finds the `.cf1047`, the cover image, and an optional `.md` automatically.
+If your `.md` follows the format:
   ```
   ## Map Name
   ##### Author: Author Name